CPO-STV: Example

 The following example shows a single election held first under traditional STV and then under CPO-STV in order to illustrate the differences between CPO-STV and older forms of STV.
 The Hagenbach-Bischoff quota is used in both cases.
 This is 25 in the scenario given.

 Scenario

-Imagine an election in which there are three seats to be filled, and five candidates are competing for election: Andrea, Brad, Carter, Delilah and Scott.
+Imagine an election in which there are three seats to be filled, and five candidates are competing for election: Andrea, Brad, Carter, Delilah and Eric.
 There are 100 voters and their preferences are shown below.